 - What do we know?

 - The myth of Father Christmas is still very popular.
-According to a 2011 poll conducted in the UK by Ipsos MORI, 83% of parents with a child aged three to six years old said their child believes in Father Christmas.
+According to a 2011 UK poll by Ipsos MORI, 83% of parents with a child aged three to six years old said their child believes in Father Christmas.

 - What do we not know?

 - We do not know whether perpetuating the lie that Santa is real is actually harmful to children.
 Or if the practice should stop.
 On the one hand, it is an enchanting story to tell children, and it might help them to behave.
 On the other hand, maybe it is better to be completely honest with children from the start.
-In the end it is up to parents what they choose to do.
-But according to Dr Justin Coulson, a psychologist and parenting expert, the best time to tell a child that Father Christmas does not exist is when they start asking.
+In the end, it is up to parents what they choose to do.
+But according to Dr Justin Coulson, a psychologist and parenting expert, the best time to tell a child that Father Christmas does not exist is when they start asking if he’s real.

 - Father Christmas